neverlosecc/source2gen/README.md

-# NEVERLOSE :: Source2Gen
+# Source2Gen

-NEVERLOSE Source2Gen is a tool to generate Source 2 SDKs. \
+Source2Gen is a tool to generate Source 2 SDKs. \
 This project aims to provide an easy way to generate SDKs for various Source 2 games. \
-An example of such SDKs could be found at [neverlosecc/source2sdk](https://github.com/neverlosecc/source2sdk/tree/cs2).
+An example of such SDKs could be found at [source2sdk](https://github.com/neverlosecc/source2sdk/tree/cs2).

 ---